-As reflected in the Governmental Funds - Statement of Revenues, Expenditures and Changes in Fund Balances, the District's overall fund balance decreased by \$0.3 million during fiscal year 2012.
-The primary reason for this decrease was due to \$1.2 million in capital expenses during the year.
+As reflected in the Governmental Funds - Statement of Revenues, Expenditures and Changes in Fund Balances, the District's overall fund balance decreased by \$0.2 million during fiscal year 2013.
+The primary reason for this decrease was due to \$1.0 million in capital expenses during the year.

 The fund balance in the General Fund increased \$0.1 million, which was higher than budgeted.
-The primary reason for this change in fund balance was the fact that personnel services expenses were lower than budgeted.
-The two areas within personnel services affected the most were a decrease in wages and a decrease in insurance costs due to employees paying a larger percentage of their health care costs.
+The primary reasons for this change in fund balance were an increase in property tax collection, increase in replacement taxes, lower than anticipated administrative purchased services and operating personnel services.
+The two areas within operating personnel services affected the most were a decrease in salaries of grounds and buildings employees.

-The Recreation Fund increased its fund balance by \$0.4 million.
+The Recreation Fund increased its fund balance by \$0.2 million.
 This was a budgeted increase in order to continue to meet fund balance policy.
 Also, all proceeds from pool operations are assigned for future pool capital projects.

-The Special Recreation Fund experienced an increase in fund balance by \$0.1 million due to several ADA capital improvement projects being carried over to 2013.
+The Special Recreation Fund experienced a decrease in fund balance by \$50,000.
+This was a budgeted decrease due to several ADA capital improvement projects being carried over to 2013.

-Also reflected in the Governmental Funds - Statement of Revenues, Expenditures and Changes in Fund Balances, the Non-Major Funds (Liability, Audit and IMRF and Social Security Funds) had an increase of approximately \$30,000 during fiscal year 2012.
+Also reflected in the Governmental Funds - Statement of Revenues, Expenditures and Changes in Fund Balances, the Non-Major Funds (Liability, Audit and IMRF and Social Security Funds) has an increase of approximately \$20,000 during fiscal year 2013.
 The District saved money on its insurance rates which accounts for the increase in the Liability Fund.
 Overall, staff costs were lower throughout the year than anticipated which reduced the amount paid in IMRF and Social Security Expenses and increasing the fund balance in this fund.